 It would be an understatement to say that so far this year weather incidents including tornados, hurricanes and earthquakes has been one for the record books.
 The good news is, depending on where you live the likelihood of you experiencing one of these horrific events first hand is hopefully low.

 Do you know what the most common weather catastrophe is in the United States and Canada?
 It’s Floods.
 Floods can happen any time and any place – you don’t necessarily have to live by a body of water.
 Do you have an emergency plan for your family and pets in the event of a flood warning?
 After surveying our Sparkle Wash office team, I found out that no one had an emergency plan!
-I am taking this opportunity to share the recommended Flood information from Get Prepared, the Canadian Government disaster planning website.
+I am taking this opportunity to share the recommended Flood information from Ready, the U.S government disaster planning website.

 Know your Risk

 Flooding is a temporary overflowing of water onto land that is normally dry.
 Flooding may happen with only a few inches of water, or it may cover a house to the rooftop.
 There are many possible causes of floods including heavy rain or snowmelt, coastal storms and storm surge, waterway overflow from being blocked with debris or ice, or overflow of levees, dams, or waste water systems, Flooding can occur slowly over many days or happen very quickly with little or no warning, called flash floods.

 Flooding can happen in any U.S. state or territory.
 It is particularly important to be prepared for flooding if you live in a low-lying area near a body of water, such as near a river, stream, or culvert; along a coast; or downstream from a dam or levee.